The stellar halo in Local Group Hestia simulations II. The accreted component

-\item By dissecting the \Elz distributions by age and the location inside dwarf galaxies before the mergers, we found that inside the host galaxy, the accreted stars with smaller total energy are typically older and acquired from the outer parts of the dwarf galaxies~(see Fig.~\ref{fig2::ages_of_mergers}).
-This variation of parameters is translated into a prominent radial positive age gradient for individual merger debris.
+\item By dissecting the \Elz distributions by age and the location inside dwarf galaxies before the mergers, we found that inside the host galaxy, the accreted stars with lowest total energy are typically older and were acquired from the outer parts of the dwarf galaxies~(see Fig.~\ref{fig2::ages_of_mergers}).
+This variation in parameters is translated into a prominent radial positive age gradient for individual merger debris.
 However, the mean age of the debris is largely biased towards the time of accretion because most of the mergers are accompanied by an enhancement of star formation.
 Moreover, the most significant bursts of star formation inside the merger debris correspond to the merger time.
-This result also suggests that in the Milky Way the merger time estimation can be done by using the age distribution of the stellar debris but the accreted stars from the innermost disc should be taken into account.
+This result also suggests that in the MW the merger time estimation can be done by using the age distribution of the stellar debris, but that the accreted stars from the innermost disc should be taken into account.

 \item The merger remnants show a diverse appearance in phase-space coordinates with some examples similar to the ones discovered in the \Gaia data.
 In particular, the HESTIA simulations reproduce the Gaia-Sausage-like features in the \UV plane with prominent non-rotating or weakly counter-rotating components~(see Fig.~\ref{fig2::uv}).
-Moreover, in some cases, we can see the presence of more than one Gaia-Sausage-like feature~(see Fig.~\ref{fig2::sausage_evolution}).
-We also demonstrate that the local \UV Gaia-Sausage-like features are the parts of large-scale radially-extended components traceable across the entire disk~(see Fig.~\ref{fig2::r_vphi}).
+Moreover, in some cases we can see the presence of more that one Gaia-Sausage-like feature~(see Fig.~\ref{fig2::sausage_evolution}).
+We also demonstrate that the local \UV Gaia-Sausage-like features are the parts of large-scale radially extended components traceable across the entire disc~(see Fig.~\ref{fig2::r_vphi}).